nightingaleproject/canary/README.md

 Canary is a Ruby on Rails application that uses the PostgreSQL database for data storage.

+For information on how to deploy Nightingale as a Docker container, see [CONTAINERDELPOY.md](CONTAINERDELPOY.md).

 #### Prerequisites

 To work with the application, you will need to install some prerequisites: